evershalik/terraform-juju-sdcore/modules/sdcore-k8s/README.md

 The modules use the [Terraform Juju provider][Terraform Juju provider] to model the bundle deployment onto any Kubernetes environment managed by [Juju][Juju].

-This module is used to deploys a standalone 5G core network including 5G control plane functions, the UPF, Webui, Grafana Agent, Traefik, Self Signed Certificates and MongoDB.
+This module is used to deploy a standalone 5G core network including 5G control plane functions, the UPF, NMS, Grafana Agent, Traefik, Self Signed Certificates and MongoDB.

 ## Module structure